location

 • Quicker return to daily routine

 Carbon dioxide gas is used to gently inflate the abdomen, giving the surgeon space to work.
-This method is particularly useful for people with hernias on both sides or those who have had previous hernia repairs.
+This method is useful for people with hernias on both sides or those who have had previous hernia repairs.
 However, it may not be suitable for every case.
 The choice of procedure depends on the size of the hernia, the patient’s health, and the surgeon’s assessment.

 Different Types of Hernia